cran-task-views/Hydrology/Hydrology.md

 -   <pkg>MODISTools</pkg>: Programmatic Interface to the MODIS Land Products Subsets [Web Services](https://modis.ornl.gov/data/modis_webservice.html).
 Allows for easy downloads of 'MODIS' time series.

 -   <pkg>nasapower</pkg>: Client for NASA's Prediction of Worldwide Energy Resource (POWER) project data API [Web Services](https://power.larc.nasa.gov).
 Data available include daily meteorology, interannual and 30 year climatology.
 Functionality for specifying geolocation and downloading data, which have global coverage at 1/2 by 1/2 arc-degree gridded resolution from 1983 to near-current are provided.
 Over 140 different parameters are offered including temperature (max/min/mean/dew), relative humidity, precipitation, wind speed and more.

+-   <pkg>prism</pkg>: This package allows users to access and visualize data from the [Oregon State PRISM project](https://prism.nacse.org).
+Data are all in the form of gridded rasters for the continental US at 4 different temporal scales: daily, monthly, annual, and 30 year normals.

 -   <pkg>rdwd</pkg>: Handle climate data from the German DWD (['Deutscher Wetterdienst'](https://www.dwd.de/EN/climate_environment/cdc/cdc.html)).